Muskegon Area Promise

 In the past, the West Michigan job market offered a good living without college or even a full high school education.
 Today we live in a globally-oriented, knowledge-driven world where the majority of job postings require a certificate, an associate degree or a bachelor’s degree.*

-By 2025, this number is projected to rise to 64%.**
+By 2030, this number is projected to be 75%.**

 * W.E.
-Upjohn Institute 2014, **TalentFirst, ***Stronger Nation 2022
+Upjohn Institute 2014

 How Does The PROMISE Work?

-Scholarships will fund either a certificate program, a two-year associate degree or the first two years of a bachelor’s degree at Muskegon Community College or Baker College of Muskegon.
-The PROMISE provides the financial assistance necessary to obtain a two-year degree or its equivalent when used in conjunction with federal, state and institutional grants.
+Promise Scholarships will fund either a certificate program, a two-year associate degree or even a portion of a bachelor’s degree at approved local vocational training centers, Muskegon Community College or Baker College of Muskegon.

 See Scholarship Terms at a Glance